Sourcepride/react-component-profiler/README.md

 ## Features

+- number of components in component folders
+- number of components present in every file
+- number of times a component is used by other components
+- link to possible files component is called from
-- component count for every folder and file
+- list of all hooks used in a component file
-- component usage count (count for where components are used)
-- component search
+- component search (coming soon...)
 - refresh
-- filters  (by component files)
+- show only component files toggle
+- show only components toggle

 ## Requirements
 All npm packages in package.json